iank/blog.iank.org/content/machine learning/receptors.md

 More evidence that I can use significantly fewer than 2500 receptors: I used [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis), which I have written about [previously](http://blog.iank.org/pca-on-x-plane-images.html), on the receptor activation data.
 Using PCA I can project the data along the first $k$ principal components, which is like re-shaping the data along a new set of axes which are uncorrelated.

-It's in part a way to get at the underlying dimensionality of the data: in my test, the 2500 by 2500 covariance matrix had 2500 principal components, but only about 10 of them were large, suggesting that a low-dimensional representation will be sufficient to represent most of the information.
+It's in part a way to get at the underlying dimensionality of the data: a $d \times d$ matrix will have $d$ principal components, but only a few may be large.
+In my test with 4841 receptors only about 10 principal componennts were significantly larger than zero, suggesting that a low-dimensional representation will be sufficient to represent most of the information.

+I used [rocr_pca.m](https://github.com/iank/receptor-ocr/blob/master/writeup/rocr_pca.m) to do PCA on the receptor activation data.
 Using the first $k$ principal components[^pcacont]:

 <table>
 <tr><th>k</th><th>LSPC test error</th></tr>